I've been a portrait and wedding photographer since 1977. I accidentally fell into digital and landscape photography by chance.

-My family began a charity helping orphans and people in need with friends in 1999.
+My friend and our family began a charity helping orphans and people in need with friends in 1999.
 Over the last 13 years, we have been blessed to travel through a large part of Europe.
 Our mission trip to Russia, over the Christmas 2004 holiday, began in Germany, Austria, and Prague.

 The day we traveled from Prague to Frankfurt to catch the plane to Moscow, the tsunami hit Sri Lanka.
 By the time we arrived in Moscow, the news was filled with heart breaking stories.
 After we completed your mission in Russia, we returned to USA.